MoserMichael/python-obj-system/decorator.md

 >> cache statistics: CacheInfo(hits=28, misses=31, maxsize=5, currsize=5)
 ```

 And now for an examples, where decorators are being used as [metaprogramming tools](https://en.wikipedia.org/wiki/Metaprogramming), as tools that transform programs, in a sense similar to lisp macros.
-The [@functools.total\_ordering](https://docs.python.org/3/library/functools.html#functools.total\_ordering) decorator is applied to a class, this makes it intercept the the \_\_init\_\_ method of the decorated class, as we saw earlier.
+The [@functools.total\_ordering](https://docs.python.org/3/library/functools.html#functools.total\_ordering) decorator is applied to a class, this makes it intercept the \_\_init\_\_ method of the decorated class, as we saw earlier.

 The decroated class must support two operator function, it must support the \_\_eq\_\_ method and also define either oneone of the following: \_\_lt\_\_(), \_\_le\_\_(), \_\_gt\_\_(), or \_\_ge\_\_()
 The [@functools.total\_ordering](https://docs.python.org/3/library/functools.html#functools.total\_ordering) decorator then adds all the other missing comparison operators.